fmichonneau/foghorn/cran-comments.md

 included (unexported) functions to summarize information about the CRAN check results.

+The examples are wrapped in \dontrun{} because they require an active internet connection to run.

 ## Test environments

 - local Ubuntu 16.10, R 3.3.2